Tratamientos

 Indications:

-3. In cases where an aesthetic function is necessary, for example in the absence of anterior teeth
+3. Cases in which aesthetic function is required, for example, in cases of missing anterior teeth

-4. Cases with a high propensity for caries
+4. Cases with a high risk of caries